 3. Encourage the Habit Of Saving

 We previously mentioned the importance of playtime, the same act can be introduced when you want to encourage them on habits of saving.
 Provide your children with an allowance and assign them a task, ask them to only use the money for the task, the one who resists temptations and saves can later be rewarded.
 This form of reward mechanism is used by many psychologists to teach new behaviors to children.
 This way the child will associate savings with something fun and positive.

 4. Consult Them On Financial Decisions

 Even if you may not work according to their financial decisions, consult them on it.
 Including your child in such conversations will familiarize them with the effort and thought process that goes into making a financial decision.
 Letting them know that spending money is usually calculative and should not be an impulsive habit to engage in.

 5. Use Resources Available To You

 There are a lot of materials online and offline that help a child learn about money.
 You can introduce them to games, books other references that focus on educating them about finances.

 6. Teach Them To Earn Money Early

-While part-time jobs for teenagers is a common thing elsewhere, in Nepal we still do not practice this.
+While part-time jobs for teenagers are a common thing elsewhere, in Nepal we still do not practice this.
 In such scenarios giving them chances to earn money by telling them to help in household chores or some paperwork will be helpful.
-This instills a sense of accomplishment among the youngsters also educate them on how money making is a use of skill and hard work.
+This instills a sense of accomplishment among the youngsters also educates them on how money-making is the use by skill and hard work.

-These tips are helpful in making your children financially literate and about the importance finance making them aware of the importance of savings, earning and money management.
+These tips are helpful in making your children financially literate and about the importance of finance making them aware of the importance of savings, earning, and money management.